Giveth/giveth-dapp/README.md

 10. That is it, you are now ready to run the giveth-dapp!
 Head to the [Run dapp](#run-dapp) section for further instructions.

 ### Run
 1. The Giveth dapp will need to connect to a [feathers-giveth](https://github.com/Giveth/feathers-giveth) server.
 Follow the feathers-giveth readme instructions to install and run server before proceeding further.
-Alternatively, you could change the configuration to connect to one of our environments, see the [Configuration](#configuration) section.
+Alternatively, you could change the configuration to connect to the `develop` environment, see the [Configuration](#configuration) section.
 2. Start the dapp.
     ```
     npm start